FrancescoMar04/Siem-incident-response-lab-wazuh/phases/05-incident-analysis.md

 During monitoring activities, multiple alerts were generated indicating suspicious behavior on the Ubuntu server.

-The events suggest that a user account performed unauthorized privileged actions, including repeated failed attempts to execute sudo commands, successful privilege escalation, and the creation of a new user account.
+The detected events include:

+* Multiple failed attempts to execute privileged commands using `sudo`
+* Successful privilege escalation to root
+* Creation of a new user account (`backdoor_user`)

-This behavior is consistent with a potential account compromise.
+This behavior is consistent with a potential compromise of a legitimate user account.

 ---